-Enhanced Care never charges a top up fee in any of its homes.
+Enhanced Care never charges a top up fee in any of its homes

-A top-up or third party payment is charged by some residential care homes where the cost is more than the local authority’s usual cost.
+A top-up or third party payment is charged by some residential care homes.
+Here the cost is more than the local authority’s usual cost.
 This extra fee is normally between £2500 and £5000 per year.
 If an older person prefers to live in one of these care homes the local authority can arrange it, provided that they, or with the help of their family can meet the extra cost.
 However, Enhanced Care does not charge any additional top up fees in any of its elderly residential care homes.

 The local authority will carry out a means test based on income and assets, to see whether a care home resident needs to pay any fees.
 If a person has assets of more than £23,250, they will need to pay the full cost of their care.
 If they have less than this but more than £10,000 they will pay a proportion of the cost.
-Their income is also taken into account.

-From April 2016, the upper capital limit will rise from £23,250 to £118,000.
-From this date there will be a new care cost cap of £72,000, above which the Government will meet eligible care needs.
+From April 2016, the upper capital limit will rise from £23,250 to £118,000 with a new care cost cap of £72,000.
+Above which the Government will meet eligible care needs.